lukaszgemborowski/mixin/README.md

 Compile time composite of arbitrary number of interfaces and implementations, glued together with a concept of ability.

+## State

+Currently the library is unstable and in "testing" state.
+You may encounter different bugs and weird compilation errors.

 ## Inspiration
 This repository and code is heavily inspired by Odin Holmes' C++ Mixin talk, watch it here: